Santhosh071/ai_agent/README.md

    CSV files located in `raw/` are loaded into Pandas DataFrames.

 4. **Data Cleaning**
-   - Converts date strings to datetime objects.
+   - Converts date strings to datetime objects
-   - Converts eligibility flags to integers (0 or 1).
+   - Converts eligibility flags to integers (0 or 1)
-   - Saves cleaned data to `clean/` folder.
+   - Saves cleaned data to `clean/` folder

 5. **Populate SQLite Database**
    Inserts the cleaned data into SQLite tables, replacing existing data.